 Organized tour from Split to Krka National Park last 11 hours and starts from Riva in Split on the designated meeting point.
-The price of the Krka tour is Eur 60 per person and includes transportation to and from the park, entrance tickets to the park, insurance and the guide to accompany you on the tour.
+The average price of the Krka tour is around Eur 60 per person and includes transportation to and from the park, entrance tickets to the park (beware that cheaper tour tickets usually do not include park entrance tickets), insurance and the guide to accompany you on the tour.

 What to Bring